laedit/new-tab-moment/README.md

 If necessary you can create a free account on [OpenWeatherMap](https://openweathermap.org/) and generate two api keys: one for current weather and the second for the geocoding and add them in the `secrets.ts`.

+## Deploy

+Make sure that [CHANGELOG.md](./CHANGELOG.md) is up to date.
+Tag the branch with a semver x.y.z.
+That will create a github release and publish the addon to firefox.
+The edge draft is created but [publication must be done manually](https://partner.microsoft.com/en-us/dashboard/microsoftedge/overview).

 ## Credits
 Thanks to :
 - [Alfred Xing](https://alfredxing.com/) for the original [Moment addon](https://github.com/alfredxing/moment)